Salt Lake City Rear End Accident Attorney

 - Tailgating.
 “Tailgating” describes driving very close to the car in front of you, which is especially dangerous at higher speeds.
 A good rule of thumb is to keep one car length for each ten miles per hour of speed between you and the car in front of you.
 Ideally, at 40 mph, you should keep four car lengths’ worth of distance between your vehicle and the one in front of you to give yourself enough time to stop if the driver in front suddenly brakes.
 While traffic congestion can make this difficult, congested areas usually move slower than less dense traffic, so drivers should stay at reasonable speeds and be prepared to stop at any time.

 - DUI.
-Driving under the influence (DUI) is a seriously dangerous act that can easily be fatal.
+Salt Lake City driving under the influence (DUI) in is a seriously dangerous act that can easily be fatal.
 Intoxicated drivers suffer impaired judgment, slowed reflexes, and hindered perception.
 These issues can make it very difficult to stop in time to avoid hitting a car traveling ahead.

 - Multiple car collisions.
 Some accidents involve more than two vehicles.
 If one driver strikes another car from behind, and the struck driver in turn hits the car in front of him or her, the driver in the middle may not be liable for the front driver’s damages.
 Instead, liability would fall to the rearmost driver for causing the chain reaction.